 Gaming in Arizona is governed by the Arizona Tribal-State Gaming Compacts (Compact) between the State and all 22 federally recognized Arizona Tribes.
-The Compact with each of the 22 tribes is substantially identical, lasts for 10 years and can be renewed for another decade and an additional two-year term.
+The Compact with each of the 22 tribes is substantially identical, lasts for 10 years, and can be renewed for another decade and an additional two-year term.
 The Compact is part of Arizona law.

-Currently, 16 Arizona Tribes operate 24 Class III casinos in the State.
-Another six Tribes do not have casinos but have slot machine rights that they may lease to other Tribes with casinos (transfer agreements).
+Currently, 16 Arizona Tribes operate 25 Class III casinos in the State.
+Another six Tribes do not have casinos and five of those Tribes have slot machine rights that they may lease to other Tribes with casinos (transfer agreements).